Xceptance/posters-advanced-loadtest-suite/README.md

 If you need something only during development time, make sure you add this to `debugData` and not `data`.

 `DebugData` features an internal implementation that carries data, called  `DevelopmentDebugData` where you should put all your data in.
 DebugData always returns something non-sense or static, while DevelopmentDebugData does the right thing.
 This automatically handles the `isLoadTest` check for you.
 See the current implementation for more details.

-## JSON-Schema (deprecated!)
-The test suite has the ability to create class files POJO style from JSON-schema files.
-If you use Maven, this will be done as part of the generate-sources phase when you run compile or package.
-If you need that upfront, use `mvn generate-sources`.
-The resulting files will end up in `target/generated-sources/jsonschema2pojo`.
-The data is read from `src/main/resources/schema`.

-Please be advised, this generator does not use auto-merging aka anyOf, oneOf and more are not directly supported.
-To limit the amount of created classes and also explicitly control what version is in place, we are not going to copy the existing generated classes from the other project.
-Instead we modify the JSON schema to allow a unified aka merged version.
-Typically these are just a few line to be removed.
-In either way, none of these version is correct at all and does not guarantee consistent API usage.
-Only a verification against the schema first and a dynamic runtime selection would be covering this.

-In addition, this suite uses the JSON schema from the public documentation and not any internal provided state.
-This enables us to identify issue due to a second way of usage and generation.

-As additional point, where we don't need any schema or large object, we are not going to use one and rather run the "keep it simple" game.
-Load testing is not about extensive validation, it is about performance and overall state and stability.

-*Important*: We are going to ignore auto-code-generation and go with a manual approach.
-That is faster and less confusing.
-It also helps to discover inconsitencies quicker and enables us to make the programming interface nicer.

-The examples code generator stays in the code base, just in case.